Skip to main content

 1. Updating on yellow.ai configuration

 • Open the yellow platform.
-Studio > Doc > Upload documents > Select Sharepoint
+Automation > Doc > Upload documents > Select Sharepoint

 • Fill in the following details > Sync > select the required folders.